evmos/ethermint/docs/spec/transactions/README.md

 ## Signatures

 Ethermint supports [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md)
 signatures.
-However, just as in Cosmos, Ethermint will support multiple signers.
-A client is expected to sign the `Transaction` just as in Ethereum, however, the `EmbeddedTx` contains a canonical signature structure that itself contains the signature and other information such as an account's sequence number.
+A `Transaction` is expected to have a single signature for Ethereum routed transactions.
+However, just as in Cosmos, Ethermint will support multiple signers for `EmbeddedTx` Cosmos routed transactions.
+Signatures over the `Transaction` type are identical to Ethereum.
+However, the `EmbeddedTx` contains a canonical signature structure that contains the signature itself and other information such as an account's sequence number.
 The sequence number is expected to increment every time a message is signed by a given account.
-This prevents "replay attacks", where the same message could be executed over and over again.
+This, in addition to the chain ID, prevents "replay attacks", where the same message could be executed over and over again.

 An `EmbeddedTx` list of signatures must much the unique list of addresses returned by each message's `GetSigners` call.
-In addition, the address of first signer of the `EmbeddedTx` is responsible for paying the fees and must also match the address of the signer of the embedding `Transaction`.
-As such, there will be one duplicate signature.
+In addition, the address of first signer of the `EmbeddedTx` is responsible for paying the fees.

 ## Gas & Fees